 |10 - 1,000

-A pesticide solution is added to a known amount of soil and the soil organic partition coefficient (Koc)
+In a chemical adsorption test, a pesticide solution is added to soil and the soil organic

-The more chemical that is in the soil (the higher the Koc value), the less likely the chemical is to
+carbon (ml/g).
+The more chemical that adheres to the soil the higher the Koc value), the less likely the

 |5,000 - 500

-soil to that of the pesticide solution.
-The Kd reflects a chemical’s ability to attach to inorganic soil or
+The Kd value reflects a chemical’s ability to attach

 |100 - 5

-time it takes for a pesticide to break down (degrade) or be
+Persistence evaluates the time it takes for a pesticide to break down (degrade) or be removed

-To better understand the likely persistence of a pesticide, several types of degradation routes are
+To better understand the likely persistence of a pesticide, several degradation routes are evaluated.

-most likely to occur.
-The following chemical half-life time scale is used to rate
+predict what is most likely to occur.
+The following chemical half-life time scale is used to rate all forms

 |1 - 7